 Preventing Frozen Pipes

 Water expands as it freezes putting significant pressure on pipes until they cannot hold the ice any longer.
-Below are ways to avoid frozen pipes.
+This may cause the pipe to crack or burst, creating thousands of dollars in damage.
+Below are ways to avoid this incident.

 - Keep the thermostat set to the same temperature throughout the day and at night – keep your thermostat set at 55° F or higher (especially if you are out of town or not actively at the business/property).
 Anything below this temperature, you risk pipes freezing.

 - Open kitchen and bathroom cabinet doors – this allows your heat to circulate around the plumbing.
 If children are in the home, be sure to move any unsafe chemicals or cleaners.

 - Keep garage doors closed if there are water supply lines in the garage – consider keeping the doors closed even if they are not.
 This will help keep heat in the home.

 - Keep faucets dripping – Dripping faucets keep the water in your pipes moving which can prevent your pipes from freezing.
 This tip should be used only under extreme conditions.

 - Provide an extra power supply – This is particularly important if you are leaving the property for a long period of time.
 Having a reliable backup power source ensures that the heat will continue to run even if a snowstorm knocks out a power line.

 - Know the most vulnerable areas of your property – Look for water supply pipes in unheated interior areas like basements, crawl spaces, attics, garages, or kitchen cabinets.
 Check for any metal or plastic pipes outdoors such as hose bibs, swimming pool supply lines, or water sprinkler lines.
 Additionally, see if you have any pipes that run against exterior walls and have little or no insulation.